Your July Horoscope Is Here — It’s Time To Relax

-Neptune retrograde in Pisces begins on July 2 and lasts for the rest of 2024.
+Neptune retrograde in Pisces begins on 2nd July and lasts for the rest of 2024.
 This transit brings attention to our subconscious thoughts and dream life.
 Keeping a journal near our bed this month will be a helpful way to figure out the hidden messages in our psyche — just try not to rush to conclusions or make abrupt decisions based on what your dreams are showing you.
 Wait until you feel grounded in your nervous system before taking action.
-The period between July 5 and 15 is ideal for embarking on fresh starts due to the nurturing energy of the Cancer new moon.
+The period between 5th and 15th July is ideal for embarking on fresh starts due to the nurturing energy of the Cancer new moon.

 AdvertisementADVERTISEMENT

-Venus shifts into Leo on July 11, then Mars, the Planet of Action, enters Gemini on the 20th, followed by the second Capricorn full moon of the year striking on the 21st.
-This blend of fire, air, earth, and water energy in the cosmos will have us feeling more balanced than we’ve had all year, allowing us to better trust life’s changing tides without feeling the need to control each and every factor.
+Venus shifts into Leo on 11th July, then Mars, the Planet of Action, enters Gemini on the 20th, followed by the second Capricorn full moon of the year striking on the 21st.
+This blend of fire, air, earth and water energy in the cosmos will have us feeling more balanced than we’ve had all year, allowing us to better trust life’s changing tides without feeling the need to control each and every factor.

 Once Leo Season begins on the 22nd, and Chiron begins its retrograde in Aries on the 26th, our mission will be to cultivate a healthy relationship with our own self-esteem without veering into narcissistic or egocentric tendencies.
 How can you prioritise your own needs while also having compassion and respect for the needs of those around you?